 Amy C. Offner (Ph.D.
 Columbia University) studies twentieth-century US history in global perspective, with special focus on Latin America.
 Her research and teaching address the history of capitalism and political economy, empire and foreign relations, and social and intellectual history.

-She is the author of Sorting Out the Mixed Economy: The Rise and Fall of Welfare and Developmental States in the Americas (Princeton University Press, 2019), which won the First Monograph Prize from the Economic History Society.
+She is the author of Sorting Out the Mixed Economy: The Rise and Fall of Welfare and Developmental States in the Americas (Princeton University Press, 2019).
+The book won the First Monograph Prize from the Economic History Society.
+It was also a finalist for the Berkshire Conference of Women Historians Book Prize and received an honorable mention for the Stuart L. Bernath Prize of the Society for Historians of American Foreign Relations.
 The book argues that many of the tools that took apart midcentury welfare and developmental states came, ironically enough, from the repertoire of midcentury statebuilding itself.
 Sorting Out the Mixed Economy takes readers through half a century of US and Colombian history, offering a transnational history of state formation and capitalist reconstruction since 1945.
 In the process, it shows the influence of Latin American developmentalism on the formation of the US welfare state and reveals the midcentury origins of practices that are regarded today as hallmarks of neoliberalism, including austere systems of social welfare provision, changing systems of state decentralization, and novel forms of for-profit and private delegation.
 Capitalism in the late twentieth century, the book suggests, was not built in simple reaction against midcentury political economy; it was a parasitic formation that appropriated and redeployed key elements of the very order it destroyed.
-For reviews and interviews, see Dissent, New Books in History, and Historias.
+For reviews and interviews, see Dissent, Plural, New Books in History, and Historias.

 Offner’s second book project, The Disappearing Worker, turns from the study of state formation and economic thought to labor and legal history.
 It travels across the postwar world to offer a transnational history of the unraveling of the employment relationship: the rise of contract and contingent labor and the rise of new forms of ownership and investment that distanced the owners of capital from the claims of workers.
 The book connects the fate of US workers to those overseas by situating both within multinational corporations that transported lessons and practices across world regions.
 It argues that during the years after 1945, conflicts in the Third World propelled processes of corporate restructuring that rippled across the globe.
 In the early postwar decades, US corporations found new opportunities for profit in African, Asian, and Latin American development programs but struggled with the political, social, and legal liabilities of owning property and managing workers in an age of social upheaval.
 Postcolonial Africa and Latin America in particular became sites where US multinationals pioneered new strategies of corporate restructuring that allowed them to accumulate capital without employing workers or holding majority ownership of productive facilities.
 The book explores ways that multinationals transposed lessons about labor management learned in the midcentury Third World to the United States, Canada, and Australia after the 1960s.